danielh-official/larajobs-extra/README.md

 ## larajobs.com is down

 If [larajobs.com](https://larajobs.com) is down, and you want to work on development, you may copy and paste the sample [feed.xml](./docs/feed.xml) file provided.

+## Where is the data saved?

+Data, inserted via the rss parser, is saved in your browser's local storage and indexed db.

+There are plans to add functionality for a backend server, mainly for making fetch calls to larajobs.com for easier data import (fetch calls on the frontend are disallowed due to CORS-related restrictions).
+However, there are no plans to deploy this backend server to a live site.

+Once the server functionality is added, if you wish to use fetch calls, you may clone the project and run your server locally as per the instructions under [Local Development](#local-development).